cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Hash function H

 Common choices for H are SHA-512 {{?RFC6234}} or SHAKE-256 {{FIPS202}}.
-(I.e. the hash function
+(I.e., the hash function
 outputs octet strings, and not group elements.)
 For considering both variable-output-length hashes and fixed-output-length hashes, we use the following convention.
-In case that the hash function is specified for a fixed-size output, we define H.hash(m,l) such that it returns the first l octets of the output.

 We use the following notation for referring to the specific properties of a hash function H:

-- H.hash(m,l) is a function that operates on an input octet string m and returns a hashing result of l octets.
+- H.hash(m,l) is a function that operates on an input octet string m and returns the first l octets of the hash of m.

-- H.b\_in\_bytes denotes the minimum output size in bytes for collision resistance for the security level target of the hash function.
+- H.b\_in\_bytes denotes the _minimum_ output size in bytes for collision resistance for the security level target of the hash function.
 E.g. H.b\_in\_bytes = 64 for SHA-512 and SHAKE-256 and H.b\_in_bytes = 32 for
 SHA-256 and SHAKE-128.
 We use the notation H.hash(m) = H.hash(m, H.b\_in\_bytes) and let the hash operation
 output the default length if no explicit length parameter is given.